Tong'an, Xiamen

 Tong'an District has a population of 855,920 residents.
 (2020 Census).

-The District deserves a nickname of Silver City (銀城 POJ: Gûn-siâⁿ pinyin: Yínchéng) because the old city resembled a sycee in plan view.
+The District deserves a nickname of Silver City (銀城 (Gûn-siâⁿ, Yínchéng)) because the old city resembled a sycee in plan view.

 Administration

 Tong’an District administers two subdistricts: Datong and Xiang Ping.
 It has local authority over six towns.
 They are Hongtang, Wuxian, Tingxi, Xinming, Xike and Lianhua.

 Tong'an District is also attracting foreign investment because of its status as a designated special economic zone in Xiamen.